IndianTinker/indiantinker.github.io/_posts/2017-8-31-ContribOSM.md

 - tut
 ---

-> This is [Stub](https://en.wikipedia.org/wiki/Wikipedia:Stub) on contributing to OSM using JOSM.
-The post is meant to document to process of uploading data points gathered as a part of [Interactive Data Viz](https://info-design-lab.github.io/) course at IDC taught by Prof. Venkat.
-The article may be updated in the future.
+> This post is meant to document to process of uploading data points gathered as a part of [Interactive Data Viz](https://info-design-lab.github.io/) course at IDC taught by Prof. Venkat.

 Goal
 -----